Cover crops in Michigan - Interseeding cover crops

-The first webinar in this series highlights research at MSU on interseeding cover crops into standing corn.
+A new video highlights research at MSU on interseeding rates of cover crops into standing corn.

-Karen Renner, a professor in the MSU Plant, Soils and Microbial Sciences Department and graduate student Aaron Brooker have been conducting research into interseeding cover crops into corn between the V1 and V7 growth stages.
-They tested three different cover crops in corn - annual rye, tillage radish, crimson clover - and a mixture of all three.
-Their research was conducted over three years at multiple locations across the state to determine if results changed based on soil type, latitude and growing season conditions.
-They found that the use of cover crops did not reduce corn yield and is an effective strategy to improve soil health and suppress winter annual weeds.
+Karen Renner, a professor in the Michigan State University Plant, Soils and Microbial Sciences Department and graduate student Aaron Brooker have been conducting research into interseeding cover crops into corn between the V1 and V7 growth stages.
+Previous years’ research found the use of cover crops does not reduce corn yield, and is an effective strategy to improve soil health and suppress winter annual weeds.